<< Click to Display Table of Contents >> Navigation: Mechanical Modeler > Common Parameters |

 Drop DOF:

-No assumes the parts are perfectly constrained.
+•No assumes the parts are perfectly constrained.

-Yes assumes the parts can be over-constrained.
+•Yes assumes the parts can be over-constrained.

 Floats tab: If features-of-size are selected as features, floating variation can be defined in this tab.
 From the drop-down list, select a desired Hole-Pin pair; their sizes will be displayed to the right of the drop-down.
 Check the box labeled Active to activate the hole-pin float.

-Go to the 3DCS Preferences arrowDCS MTM Defaults arrowDCS Moves tab and change off Active Floats.
+Users can also deactivate floats when a move has been created.
+Go to the 3DCS Preferences MTM Defaults Moves tab and change off Active Floats. |

 Floating describes how a pin moves within a hole or slot.
 It is necessary to model floating in an assembly because often a large part of the assembly variation originates from the play or floating of assembly or fixture pins within their mating holes.
 The maximum amount of float between a pin and hole is the difference between their diameters.
 Since most holes and pins have a size tolerance, their diameters vary and the amount of float varies accordingly.